Copyright Robin Gordon, 2013

 sleep, and tomorrow you can tell us your story.

-The next day they were led by Vayhal into a
+The next day they were led by Vayhal

 beautifully panelled room, where five elders sat on ornately carved

 chairs, almost thrones along one side of a polished table, while

 Roquana and Tommuz sat on smaller, plainer chairs opposite, and Vayhal

 took his place at the end of the table.

 he said, “are

 the elders of this tribe of woodland people.
 They would like